midknighterino/Bifrost-bot/README.md

 - messages starting with % will be ignored
 - messages that do not contain text will be ignored (e.g. image embeds)

 Works by watching channels, deleting messages and reposting their content in all configured channels as embeds.
-Footer ofthe embeds lists server of origin, user id and sentiment score (uses VADER)
+Footer of the embeds lists server of origin, user id and sentiment score (uses VADER)